Criminal record checks

 What are Disclosure and Barring Service (DBS) checks?

-Employers can ask for a Disclosure and Barring Service (DBS) check if your work would involve a ‘regulated activity’.
-Regulated activity means work with vulnerable groups such as children and vulnerable adults.
+Employers can ask for a Disclosure and Barring Service (DBS) check if you are applying for a job that would involve a ‘regulated activity’.
+‘Regulated activity’ means work with vulnerable groups, such as children or the elderly.

-Regulated activity with children is having close unsupervised contact with children.
+‘Regulated activity with children’ means having close unsupervised contact with children.
 This includes work in:

-- healthcare settings
+- healthcare settings like hospitals, or

-- healthcare and personal care
+- Working in healthcare and personal care.

-- social work
+- Being a social worker.

-- being involved in a person’s affairs (for example, helping someone with their money or making decisions).
-This could include being a Mental Health Advocate or Independent Mental Capacity Advocate
+- Being involved in a person’s affairs.
+For example, helping someone with their money or making decisions.
+This could include being a mental health advocate or Independent Mental Capacity Advocate.

-There are two types of checks -
+There are 5 types of checks.

 Who issues DBS certificates?